TeamRizu/outfox-wiki/content/user-guide/games/kbx.md

 In the final release of 2021, Project OutFox 4.12 replaced the original mode completely with a new rewritten version which allowed players to use a differing number of lanes, ranging from 1 to 15 in total.
 It also created a newer streamlined version of the system to give a small performance boost to this mode.
 Community member MDR has contributed some ideas to this mode.

+Nicknamed ``Key Button eXtreme`` it has become a quite popular option for those who wish to trail/learn charts or just play in a slightly more efficient sandbox for other modes.

 Due to the observations of community members Tarben and Yuki, this mode did not effectively support all of the expanded 'doubles' support of ``be-mu`` 7's (so 16k) and ``techno`` 18k / ``po-mu`` 18k.
 These charts were not being made available in a suitable playable format for this mode. ``kb16``, ``kb17``, ``kb18`` and ``kb19`` were added in the spring alpha release of alpha 4.14 at the end of March 2022.

 _This mode is still being developed, so feedback and suggestion is welcome!_